These 9 mortgage myths highlight popularly held misconceptions that can affect your directly. Enjoy.

-A mortgage broker’s background is of no importance to a prospective homeowner
+A mortgage broker's background is of no importance to a potential homeowner.

 Actually, your broker’s career history tells you a lot about their level of expertise and efficiency.
-Experience in related fields equates to immediate answers and informative examples.
-You’ll be more confident because you’ll know more and know what to expect.
+Experience in related fields relates to immediate answers and informative examples.
+You’ll be more confident because you’ll know more and what to expect.
 Learn more about your Money Coach, John Wright.

-Paying your mortgage each month is only the first step.
+Making your mortgage payment each month is only the first step.
 Setting up an emergency savings account, separate from your home expenses account, is essential to deal with the unexpected.
 Your Money Coach can teach you all about home budgeting to prevent disasters and overspending.

 Your interest rate depends on many factors: down payment amount, credit rating, incomes, length of term, etc.

-Bank branch staff has the same knowledge level as mortgage brokers
+Bank branch staff have the same knowledge level as mortgage brokers.

 To become an Accredited Mortgage Professional (AMP), mortgage brokers must study and pass an exam overseen by the Ontario government’s Financial Services Commission.
 Thereafter, any mortgage broker in good standing can become a member of the Mortgage Professionals of Canada association.

-The value of using a mortgage broker backed by a well-regarded company is irrelevant
+The value of using a mortgage broker backed by a well-regarded company is not important.

 Beyond the in-house expertise and resources, a market-leading firm has the benefit of long-term, established relationships with: lenders, underwriters (risk assessors), home inspection professionals, and so on.
 Their system is streamlined, providing fast answers and turnaround so you get the home you want, quickly.